xsf/xmpp.org/content/community/operators-rules.md

 You may notice an occupant of the channel called `authbot`.
 It is a moderation assistant bot that automatically grants channel membership to users it identifies as server operators.
 It performs a [contact addresses (XEP-0157)](https://xmpp.org/extensions/xep-0157.html) query on servers and looks for a match with any of the returned XMPP addresses.

-We recommend that all public servers publish contact addresses through this mechanism, but it is not a requirement, nor is it required to join the channel from your listed contact addresses.

 ### How do I get channel membership?

 Membership is automatically granted by authbot when the criteria are met.

-If you have alternative proof that you are a server operator or a member of the XMPP Standards Foundation, you may request membership manually from one of the channel admins.
-Please don't ask for membership in any other circumstances - it won't be given.

-Finally, note that channel membership does not imply any kind of immunity from the rules, or endorsement of a user.
-Membership will be granted and revoked by channel moderators as they need, irrespective of whether a user is a server operator or not.
+Also, please note that channel membership does not imply any kind of immunity from the rules, or endorsement of a user.

 ### I want to discuss something that is considered off-topic in this channel, where can I go?